couchbaselabs/dcp-documentation/transport-spec.md

        +---------------+---------------*
        Total 30 bytes

+The metadata is located after the items value.
+The size for the value is therefore bodylen - key length - metadata size - 30 (size of extra).

 The client should not send a reply to this command.
 The following example shows the breakdown of the message: